Australia–Philippines relations: History before 1946

-Australia in the Liberation of the Philippines
+Australia in the liberation of the Philippines

 World War II forced Manuel L. Quezon, President of the Commonwealth of the Philippines, together with his family and officials, to move to Australia on 19 February 1942 on board a B-17 Flying Fortress.
 From Adelaide, President Quezon's group made its way to Melbourne in March 1942 to meet with General Douglas MacArthur, his wife, fellow officials and friends.
 At Melbourne, President Quezon addressed the Filipino people on why he was forced to leave the country.
 His time at Australia was short.
 On 9 April 1942, Bataan fell and President Quezon and his group made their way to Washington to establish a government-in-exile.
 At the onslaught of the war, Australians joined their Filipino and Allied comrades in liberating the Philippines.

 The liberation of the Philippines started on 20 October 1944 with the Leyte Gulf Landings.
 The naval invasion fleet at Leyte included the Australian frigate HMAS Gascoyne and Fairmile motor launch HDML 1074 in laying buoys to mark the approach channels.
 This was followed by ships delivering American troops that included the three Australian landing ships, or LSIs (Landing Ships, Infantry), HMA Ships Kanimbla, Manoora and Westralia.
 Joining them were several Australian soldiers who helped in landing craft liaison teams.
 Protecting the force were assigned to Allied warships including the Australian cruisers HMA Ships Australia and Shropshire and destroyers HMA Ships Arunta and Warramunga.

-The ship "Australia" was the first Allied warship victim by a kamikaze aircraft when it was struck on 21 October.
-Thirty of Australia's crew which included Captain Emile Dechaineux DSC, were killed or died by their wounds.
-Additional 64 men, including a soldier who was an affiliate of a liaison team from the Army's 1st Australian Naval Bombardment Group, were wounded; 26 were seriously wounded with burns and shrapnel wounds.
-The Australia was accompanied out of the battle by the Warramunga for repairs.
-The Shropshire and Arunta stayed and participated in the Battle of Surigao Strait.
+HMAS Australia was the first Allied warship victim by a kamikaze aircraft when it was struck on 21 October.
+30 of HMAS Australia's crew, including Captain Emile Dechaineux DSC, were killed or died of their wounds, and 64 were wounded, 26 seriously.
+HMAS Australia was accompanied out of the battle by HMAS Warramunga for repairs.
+HMAS Shropshire and HMAS Arunta stayed and participated in the Battle of Surigao Strait.

 Australian civilians at Tacloban had been interned by the Japanese after the fall of the Philippines in 1942.
 They were described as "among the first prisoners of war and internees anywhere in the Pacific to be freed."